Robust Monotone Submodular Function Maximization: Main Results

 { }

-This simple algorithm is in fact, asymptotically 0.387 approximate (we omit the proof here).
+This simple algorithm is in fact, asymptotically 0.387 approximate and the bound is tight (proof in Appendix \ref{app2}).
 However, a possible issue with the algorithm is that it is oblivious to the minimizers of the set at any iteration.
 It ignores $a_1$ throughout, even if $a_1$ stops being the minimizer after a few iterations.
-Thus, if we track the minimizer and stop ignoring $a_1$ when it is not a minimizer, we achieve a performance guarantee of 0.5 (which matches the guarantee obtained by copying just $a_1$ in presence of copies).
-Next, just as we saw for the case of copies, in order to get even better guarantees, we need to look at the set $\{a_1,a_2\}$.
-A direct generalization to a rule that ignores both $a_1$ and $a_2$, i.e.\ $\argmax{x\in N-A} f(x|A-\{a_1,a_2\})$, can be shown to have a performance bound less than $0.5$.
-In fact, many natural addition rules result in upper bounds $\leq 0.5$.
+Thus, if after every iteration, we check the minimizer and stop ignoring $a_1$ once it is not a minimizer (i.e. proceed with standard greedy iterations after such a point), we achieve a performance guarantee of 0.5 (proof omitted).
+Note that this matches the guarantee obtained by copying just $a_1$, in presence of copies, and so in this sense, we can build a set that is robust to removal of $a_1$ in the general setting.

+As we saw for the case of copies, in order to get even better guarantees, we need to look at the set of the first two elements, $\{a_1,a_2\}$.
+A direct generalization of line 2 in Algorithm \ref{a0.387}, to a rule that ignores both $a_1$ and $a_2$, i.e.\ $\argmax{x\in N-A} f(x|A-\{a_1,a_2\})$, can be shown to have a performance bound less than $0.5$.
+In fact, many natural rules that were tried resulted in upper bounds $\leq 0.5$.
 Algorithm \ref{a0.55} avoids looking at both elements simultaneously and instead ignores $a_1$ until its marginal becomes sufficiently small and then does the same for $a_2$, if required.

 { }